Joy In My Ears

 Joy in my ears

-Joy in My Ears is an audio-led mini-festival to be held March 21-22, 2026 at Small World Music.
+Joy in My Ears is a FREE audio-led mini-festival to be held March 21-22, 2026 at Small World Centre (180, Shaw St, Toronto, ON M6G 2W5) and online, over Zoom.
 This is the culmination of audio-led work we engaged in the last number of years and brings together ongoing collaborators with new partnerships.
+Presented in Cooperation with BALANCE for Blind Adults.

-Read more about the exciting line up below and stay tuned for registration to open soon!
+Read more about the exciting line up below or click here to register!

 Saturday March 21st